Quaternionic Pole Placement via Companion Forms and the Ackermann Formula: Introduction

 The primary contribution of this work is to lift standard real/complex state-space methods to quaternionic systems.
 We tackle a basic, practical task: \emph{state-feedback pole placement} for single-input, controllable LTI models over $\HH$.
 The results rest on two pillars.
 First, we develop quaternionic \emph{companion forms} together with a quaternionic \emph{companion polynomial} that right-annihilates its companion matrix—playing the role of characteristic/minimal polynomials over fields—and thereby provide a clean, determinant-free framework in controllable (companion) coordinates.
 Second, we give two equivalent design routes: (i) \emph{coefficient matching} in the controllable companion form, and (ii) a \emph{coordinate-free Ackermann-type} expression based only on the controllability matrix and a desired companion polynomial.
 We also specify the exact scope: the Ackermann route applies when the target polynomial has \emph{real (central) coefficients}, which suffices to prescribe any combination of real classes and complex-conjugate classes of right eigenvalues.

-These workflows resemble their $\mathbb{R}/\mathbb{C}$ counterparts---companion form, one-shot gain, and an Ackermann-style formula---but they differ in substance: over $\mathbb{H}$, right eigenvalues (the poles) are \emph{similarity classes} (not points), polynomial evaluation is side/ordering-sensitive, and the Ackermann step is valid only for \emph{real (central)} coefficients.
-Our design preserves the familiar flow while making these quaternionic nuances explicit.
+These workflows mirror their $\RR/\CC$ counterparts---companion coordinates, coefficient matching, and an Ackermann-type gain---yet key quaternionic differences remain: right poles are \emph{similarity classes}, polynomial evaluation is order-sensitive, and the Ackermann step requires \emph{real (central)} target coefficients.
+We retain the familiar design flow while making these nuances explicit.

 The note is organized as follows.
-Section~II reviews quaternion algebra and matrix preliminaries; Section~III states the quaternionic LTI model.
-Section~IV introduces the controllable companion form and its companion polynomial.
-Section~V formulates pole placement over $\mathbb{H}$.
-Section~VI presents coefficient matching in controllable coordinates; Section~VII derives the quaternionic Ackermann formula and delineates its scope; and Section~VIII concludes.
+Sections~II–IV develop the quaternionic preliminaries, LTI model, and companion-form framework.
+Sections~V–VII treat pole placement, coefficient matching, and the Ackermann formula, respectively; Section~VIII concludes.